 In the 2000’s I came to Washington, DC to work on global AIDS prevention.
 Subsequently I worked with a physicians’ society to articulate their views about critical public health matters related to infectious diseases and lift those into national policy conversations.
 See my LinkedIn for more.

 In the early 2010s I heard a searing speech about the climate crisis, leading to nights of insomnia over the state of our world and what this meant for my young daughter.
 I pivoted my work to climate change and became a front-line organizer with Moms Clean Air Force, establishing its DC chapter and executing local and federal campaigns to pressure elected officials to move rapidly toward a clean energy transition.

-My blog posts, articles and letters-to-the-editor have appeared in Moms Clean Air Force’s blog, POZ magazine, City Limits magazine, and The New York Times.
-I am a storyteller who has performed at Washington, DC’s live storytelling venue, Story District.
-I hold a Master of Public Health (MPH) degree from Columbia University with a focus on medical anthropology and qualitative research.
+My blog posts and articles have appeared in Moms Clean Air Force’s blog, POZ magazine and City Limits magazine, with two letters to the editor appearing in The New York Times.
+I am a storyteller who has performed many times at DC’s storytelling venue Story District.
+I hold a Master of Public Health (MPH) degree from Columbia University and a BA from Yale University.

 I live in Washington, DC with my husband Jeff and my daughter Lila.